wagtail/wagtail/.github/ISSUE_TEMPLATE/DOCUMENTATION.md

 ---
 name: "📜📖📄📘 📚  Documentation enhancement"
-about: Suggest edits for Wagtail documentation
+about: Suggest edits for the Wagtail documentation
 title: ''
-labels: 'type:Documentation'
+labels: 'Documentation'
 assignees: ''

 ---

 <!--
-  Summarize the documentation change you're suggesting in the Issue title.
+  Summarise the documentation change you’re suggesting in the Issue title.
 -->

 ### Pertinent section of the Wagtail docs